The Passenger's Guide to Baggage

 1. The Personal Item

 Included in your flight ticket is one personal item that must fit under the seat in front of you.
 The personal item can have the maximum dimensions of 42x32x25 cm/17x13x10 in (10 kg/22 lbs) including handles and wheels.
-Additionally, you are allowed to board the aircraft with one duty-free shopping bag and medical equipment or medicine you may require during the flight.
+Additionally, you are allowed to board the aircraft with one airport shopping bag and medical equipment or medicine you may require during the flight.

 2. Free-of-Charge Items